gwleuverink/bundle/docs/local-modules.md

 {: .warning }

 > Code splitting is [not supported](https://laravel-bundle.dev/caveats.html#code-splitting).
 Be careful when importing modules in your local scripts like this.
 When two script rely on the same dependency, it will be included in both bundles.
-This approach is meant to be used as a method to allow setup of more complex libraries.
-It is recommended to place business level code inside your templates instead.
+This approach is meant to allow setup of more complex libraries.
+It is recommended to add complex code inside your templates instead and only use Bundle for importing libraries.